 In addition to being studied as a therapeutic HIV vaccine, MVA.HIVconsv has also been investigated to see if it can prevent HIVin people who do not have the virus.2,6,7 This record focuses on the study of MVA.HIVconsv as a therapeutic vaccine.

-- The purpose of the BCN01 study was to (1) evaluate the safety of both the MVA.HIVconsv vaccine and another investigational therapeutic HIV vaccine called ChAdV63.HIVconsv, and (2) investigate whether these vaccines could produce an immune response in people with recently diagnosed HIV infection who were on ART and who were virally suppressed.
+- The purpose of the BCN01 study was to (1) evaluate the safety of both the MVA.HIVconsv vaccine and another investigational therapeutic HIV vaccine called ChAdV63.HIVconsv, and (2) investigate whether these vaccines could produce an immune response in people with recently diagnosed HIV infection who had on ART.

 - The purpose of the BCN02-Romi study was to evaluate booster doses of MVA.HIVconsv in participants who had completed the BCN01 trial.
-MVA.HIVconsv was administered in combination with another romidepsin.
-The study looked at whether this combination of treatments could reduce the size of the and control during a of ART.8,9 called
+MVA.HIVconsv was administered in combination with an investigational romidepsin.
+The study looked at whether this combination of treatments could reduce the size of the and control during an of ART.8,9 called

 Study Names: RIVER; NCT02336074